alexpreynolds/dt-slurm-proxy/README.md

 # dt-slurm-proxy

-This Flask application provides endpoints for submitting and monitoring jobs sent to a SLURM scheduler, for the purpose of integration with an defined set of CLI tools.
+This Flask application provides endpoints for submitting and monitoring jobs sent to a SLURM scheduler, for the purpose of integration with a defined set of CLI tools.

 ## Python